mvktsk/CustomerReviewsDocker/readme.md

 Once the container has been selected, then the running process can be selected.
 For debugging a IIS web application select w3wp.exe process:
 ![Attach](docs\media\screen-attach-to-process-process-selection.png)

+You can read more about remote debugging in Visual Studio in this [article](https://docs.microsoft.com/en-us/visualstudio/debugger/attach-to-running-processes-with-the-visual-studio-debugger?view=vs-2019).

 ## License